HEFSIBA with students and their wives in front of the main building, Mphatso Synod.

-A theological school was started by Rev. Pieter Botha in Rikatla and Rev. L. Muhlunga was the first student from there to be ordained.
+A theological school was started by Rev. Pieter Botha in Rikatla, and Rev. L. Muhlunga was the first student from there to be ordained.

-By the grace of the Lord the IRM today consists of three synods: Novo in the south, Tumbine in the north-east and Mphatso in the north-west, together forming one General Synod with almost 80 000 members, 75 congregations and 86 pastors.
+By the grace of the Lord, the IRM today consists of three synods: Novo in the south, Tumbine in the northeast and Mphatso in the northwest, together forming one General Synod with almost 80,000 members, 75 congregations and 86 pastors.

 IRM Novo Synod

-Rev. Gariel Marata Chibota
+Rev. Gabrielle Marata Chibota